openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 -  The build system relies on RPM to resolve the identical files in the two (or more) Multilib packages.

-For the IPK Package Management System, the following implementation details exist:
+Here are the implementation details for the IPK Package Management System:

 -  The ``${MLPREFIX}`` is not stripped from ``${PN}`` during IPK packaging.
 The naming for a normal RPM package and a Multilib IPK